 In the most popular set-ups, hybrids either use the battery to assist the petrol/diesel engine when needed for extra support up hills or when overtaking, or they can run for limited distances on battery power alone.
 There’s also a third option; the plug-in hybrid, which uses a larger battery alongside the internal combustion engine.
-These can be charged through being plugged into mains electricity – giving a more impressive electric-only range.
-And then there’s the range extender set-up, which runs mostly on battery but with a small back-up engine in case you run out of charge.
+These can be charged through being plugged into mains electricity, giving a more impressive electric-only range.
+Then there’s the range extender set-up, which runs mostly on battery but with a small back-up engine in case you run out of charge.

 Hybrids come in a variety of car types, from a small car like the Toyota Yaris all the way up to a huge SUV such as Porsche’s Cayenne.
 So you’ll be able to find a size and style to suit your needs, depending on what works best for you.
 That being said, hybrids are still not the best at out and out motorway driving compared to other models, so if that’s what you need, it may be wise to steer clear of the segment, for now at least.